sutrolabs/census-docs/destinations/sftp.md

 1. From inside your Census account, navigate to the [**Syncs**](https://app.getcensus.com/syncs) page and click **Add Sync**.
 2. Under **What data do you want to sync?**, choose your data warehouse as the **Connection** and your model as the **Source**.
 3. Under **Where do you want to sync data to?**, choose the name you assigned in Step 1 (we used **SFTP**) as the **Connection**.
 Enter the **File Path** for the CSV file where data will sync.
 The path can accept variables that will populate when the sync runs.
 See [File Path Variables](sftp.md#file-path-variables).
 Confirm the file path in the **Template Preview** field.
-4. Under **How should changes to the source be synced?**, **Mirror** will be automatically selected.
+4. Under **How should changes to the source be synced?**, **Replace** will be automatically selected.
 This is the only supported sync behavior for SFTP.
 5. Under **Which properties should be updated?**, choose whether to sync only **Selected Properties** or **Sync All Properties**.
 Syncing all properties will add new properties to the sync if the model changes.
 6. To test your sync without actually syncing data, click **Run Test** and verify the results.
 7. Click **Next**.
 This will open the **Confirm Details** page where you can see a recap of your setup.